 There are three key elements needed to calculate how much Council Tax Reduction an applicant may be entitled to:

-If you receive Income Support, Income Based Jobseekers Allowance, or the guarantee element of Pension Credit, you may be eligible for the maximum amount of Council Tax Reduction.
-If you don't receive any of these benefits, but have low earnings, you might still qualify for some Council Tax Reduction.
+If you receive Income Support, Income Based Jobseekers Allowance, Income Based Employment Support Allowance, the guarantee element of Pension Credit, or maximum Universal Credit with no earnings you may be eligible for the maximum amount of Council Tax Reduction.
+If you don't receive any of these benefits but have low earnings or claim Universal Credit to top up your earnings you might still qualify for some Council Tax Reduction.
 But usually, your savings must be less than £16,000.

 Council Tax Reduction cannot be used to reduce any water or sewerage charges on your bill.